 Breaking Down Technical Analysis of Stocks Using Price and Volume Data

 Let’s break down the technical analysis of stocks.
 The technical analysis of stocks has been used for hundreds of years.
 During the early 17th century, in Europe, Joseph de la Vega adopted a technical analysis approach to predict Dutch markets.
 Similarly, in Asia, Homma Munehisa influences the innovation of candlestick charts.
 This has become an incredibly popular technique to identify chart patterns in the West.
+Technical analysts focus on price and volume data displayed on stock charts to predict future movements, rather than assessing the company’s fundamental value.

 However, technical analysts believe that the movement of the price is directly related to trends.
 As well as history tends to repeat itself (when it comes to market).